 We must always be of one heart and mind with the people.

-The phrase “hearts and minds” has come a long way since its first usage by General Frank Kitson’s books (Low Intensity Operations and Bunch of Five) that described counter-insurgency warfare in Malaya…against the communist Chinese.
+The phrase “hearts and minds” has come a long way since its first public usage by the General Frank Kitson books (Low Intensity Operations and Bunch of Five) that described counter-insurgency warfare in Malaya…against the communist Chinese.

-In stark contrast to a typical UK politician’s speech there were some very long sentences:
+In stark contrast to a typical UK politician’s speech there were some also some very long sentences in this short Xi Jinping speech:

 Our responsibility is to rally and lead the whole party and all of China’s ethnic groups and continue to emancipate our way of thinking, insist on reform and opening up, further unleash and develop social productive forces, work hard to resolve the difficulties faced by the masses in both production and life, and steadfastly take the road of common prosperity.

 Hard to argue with all that really.
-But despite this long sentence, this speech proved to be relatively short…just confirming the trouble with characterising CPC speeches.
+But despite this long sentence, this speech proved to be relatively short…just confirming the trouble with characterising Communist Party of China speeches.